 Creating your own Team

-Microsoft Teams is a collaboration platform within the Office 365 Suite where teams connect through shared notebooks, chat/conversation sessions, virtual meetings, and resource sharing.
+Microsoft Teams is a collaboration platform within the Microsoft 365 Suite where teams connect through shared notebooks, chat/conversation sessions, virtual meetings, and resource sharing.
 Using both Microsoft and non-Microsoft tools, including hundreds of third-party applications, teachers can create groups or classes that include any member of your organization, making it a great fit for sports teams, clubs, and leadership committees.
 Teams is already integrated with Infinite Campus so the creation of classes within Teams is automatic with all your students already set up.

 Learners can share resources, work on projects, delegate tasks, and communicate their progress via their Class Notebook, and teachers can create assignments and share files via SharePoint, so students get individual copies.
 There’s also the option to provide kids with private feedback through their individual notebooks.
 Assessment choices are numerous and include feedback via rubrics, files, links, videos, and text.